 Feline growth isn't only affected by breed, but also by diet.
 Kittens need to consume a massive amount of daily calories during their first stages of life to reach their proper size.
 However, if cats aren't fed properly, then their growth can be stunted, which is why many shelter kittens are smaller in size than their re-homed counterparts.

-In addition to diet and breed, the age at when a cat is spayed or neutered also affects the growth rate.
+In addition to diet and breed, the age at which a cat is spayed or neutered also affects the growth rate.
 According to recent studies, a cat that is spayed or neutered early in life will grow larger than a cat that wasn't until adulthood.
 Also, some diseases like dwarfism and bone deformities can cause an afflicted cat's growth to be stunted.

-While it is true that cats can continue to grow after the first year, their growth rate will slow down significantly afterwards.
+While it is true that cats can continue to grow after the first year, their growth rate will slow down significantly afterward.
 In fact, if you're not paying strict attention, you might not even notice that they're growing!
 The best way to understand when your cat has stopped growing is to measure and weigh it each month.
 Cats continue to gain height (ground to top of shoulder) as well as length.
 If you measure your kitty once per month, you'll notice when those measurements stop changing.

 A cat's weight can also reveal their maturity level or approximate age.
 You can estimate your cat's adult weight by weighing them when they're 16 weeks old and doubling that number.
 You can expect that figure will be right around your cat's adult weight.
 It's not exact, but it's a good estimate.
 Similar to measuring a cat's height and weight, weighing a cat monthly can also aid in determining when he or she reaches full size.

-No matter how big your cat gets, it will always need giant-sized portions of love, affection and snuggles!
+No matter how big your cat gets, it will always need giant-sized portions of love, affection, and snuggles.